pytroll/pytroll/web/source/index.rst

 * pytroll-schedule_ to generate optimized satellite schedules for polar reception stations
 * trollcast_ for realtime sharing of weather satellite data
-* pygac_ to read NOAA AVHRR Global Area Coverage (GAC) data and apply state of the art calibration and navigation
+* pygac_ to read NOAA AVHRR Global Area Coverage (GAC) data and apply state of the art calibration and navigation ..
+   * python-bufr_ for reading bufr files

 Some more packages are in the process of being developed (you're very welcome to have a look and give us a hand):

 * satpy_ A refactored mpop_ (for reading and processing weather satellite data)
 * pygranules_ for validating, fetching and scheduling satellite data granules
+* trollbufr_ for reading BUFR files

 .. _`Pytroll tutorial`: https://docs.google.com/presentation/d/1-ast62mC7X0z7504gSJCthRnQP-8LrU0Pz_CNxUx0Ag/edit#slide=id.p
 .. _DMI: http://www.dmi.dk